Step back and take a hard look at your commercial property.

 “Those count as maintenance, more than a capital improvement,” he says.

 Adding beds of seasonal color doesn’t qualify, either, he says.
-It’s not enough to be considered making your property like new.
+Since annual flowers only last for a few months before they need to be replaced, they’re not considered a long-term investment.

 “Fall is the best time to plant around here,” Keffer says.

-The soil is actually warmer now, in the fall, than in the spring.
+The soil is actually warmer in the fall than in the spring.
 That means roots can get a good hold and get the nutrients they need.
-Then, after a nice winter’s rest, they’ll come back strong in the spring.
+Then, after a nice winter’s rest, they’ll come back strong in the spring

 Is landscaping considered a capital improvement?
 A lot of the time, yes.